Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkManagerRoutingConfiguration.md

 # Get-AzNetworkManagerRoutingConfiguration

 ## SYNOPSIS
-Gets a network routing configuration in a network manager.
+Gets a routing configuration in a network manager.

 ## SYNTAX